aHaim27/Remote_Workstation/README.md

 Although I own a top-tier MacBook Pro (M4 Max, 64GB RAM), I kept hitting limitations — especially when dealing with ethical hacking labs and GPU-intensive operations.
 Apple’s ecosystem often restricts access to essential tools, OS customization, and hardware acceleration (e.g., GPU cracking).

-Instead of replacing my MacBook, chose a more creative path.
+Instead of replacing my MacBook, I chose a more creative path.
 Building a remote companion — a machine I can access from anywhere, power on/off remotely, and use for tasks that macOS unfortunately restrict.

 # 🔧 Primary Use Cases:
 	•	💻 Penetration testing and ethical hacking labs